readyready15728/misc/awakemud-notes.md

 * If you cannot LOCATE HOST, you can navigate up one level to the parent host with LOGON LTG.
 * Nanashi |]newbie[| You can't find trapdoors that way [locate host].
-You can only find them by doing analyze <subsystem>
+You can
 * [Discord] (OOC), "[Khai]: also check the help files for the individual commands. locate host is not the only useful way to use locate, and analyze
-<subsystem> isn't the only useful way to use analyze"
 \<subsystem\> isn't the only useful way to use analyze"
 * A clear, firm male voice(Maxwell) on the other end of the line says in English, "Aye, whoever designed that thing did not leave much room for